genilto/php-email-send-layer/README.md

 ## PHPMailer

-Send emails throw the PHPMailer library.
+Send emails using the PHPMailer library.
 This particular adapter allow you to not inform params, so PHPMailer will use php mail() function to send emails.

 Send Using mail() function